Basic Drawing Fundamentals with Kyu Yamamoto

 What is drawing?
 Drawing provides a foundation for art.
 Explore the need for drawing before creating.
 Observe and understand the objects you draw, with a focus on how to look at an object: what you draw, not how to draw.
 Learn the basic elements of drawing: tone, lines, shape, perspective, movement, and positive and negative space.
 Through a variety of progressive exercises, students will better understand the fundamentals of drawing various objects, including plaster cast sculptures.

-Please bring: Sketch books, Drawing Pad, Drawing Pencils, Color Pencils, Eraser, Charcoal and Clip (to secure paper to drawing board)
+Please bring: Sketch books, Drawing Pad, Drawing Pencils, Color Pencils, Eraser, Charcoal and Clips (to secure paper to drawing board)

 Cost (6 classes):